Facebook Tips & Strategies

 2. Unique

 To be verified, your account must be the only official presence for the person or business it represents.
 Facebook will only verify one Page or Profile per entity, with a few exceptions for language-specific pages.
-If you have multiple Pages for your brand, you'll need to figure out which one is the definitive source and consider merging or deleting the others before applying.
+If you have multiple Pages for your brand, you'll need to determine which one is the definitive source and consider merging or deleting the others before applying.

 This rule prevents confusion and ensures there's a single, centralized account for your audience to follow.